junjizhi/emacstil.com/_posts/2021-11-09-automate-uploading-and-inserting-images-into-org-files.md

 comments: true
 ---
 Automating image workflows can minimize the friction of dealing with images.
 This is useful when you need to insert images or screenshots into your blog articles

 ## Automate uploading images to the Cloud

 I use [uPic](https://github.com/gee1k/uPic).

+> **_NOTE:_** This app is available in Mac OS X only.

 You can follow the [instructions](https://blog.svend.cc/upic/tutorials/github/) to